NVIDIA/nv-ingest/README.md

 You can submit jobs programmatically in Python or via the nv-ingest-cli tool.

 +In the below examples, we are doing text, chart, table, and image extraction:
-+`extract_text`, - uses PDFium to find and extract text from pages +`extract_images` - uses PDFium to extract images +`extract_tables` - uses YOLOX to find tables and charts.
+- `extract_text`, - uses PDFium to find and extract text from pages
+- `extract_images` - uses PDFium to extract images
+- `extract_tables` - uses YOLOX to find tables and charts.
 Uses PaddleOCR for table extraction, and Deplot, CACHED, and PaddleOCR for chart extraction

 Note that `extract_tables` controls extraction for both tables and charts.